Hyperflame1296/mcwss-api/readme.md

 ### afterEvents
 All of the available event signals that you can subscribe to.

-# Internal Event Names
+# After Events
-These are all of the events that are wrapped and renamed in the `afterEvents` object.
+These are all of the events that I could find.
-- Most of these only work for whatever client is connected to the wss (the host in most cases), so maybe test it first before you get too excited!
+Name on the left is what it's wrapped into, name on the right is the internal name.

-### PlayerMessage
+### chatSend *(PlayerMessage)*
 Fires every time a message gets sent in general.
 Not just players.
-- If you are the host, this works for messages sent by other players.
-Otherwise, it only works for yours.
+- As long as you're the host, this works for all players in the multiplayer game that you're hosting.
+Otherwise, it only works for all clients connected to the WebSocket server.

-### PlayerTravelled
+### playerMove *(PlayerTravelled)*
-This fires whenever the player moves around.
+Fires whenever the player moves around.
+- This only works for all clients connected to the WebSocket server.

-### PlayerTransform
+### playerTransform *(PlayerTransform)*
 This is the exact same thing as PlayerTravelled, except with no information about how & where the player moved.
+- This only works for all clients connected to the WebSocket server.

-### PlayerTeleported
+### playerTeleport *(PlayerTeleported)*
-This fires whenever the player teleports. (via /tp or the like)
+Fires whenever the player in any way. (via /tp or the like)
+- This only works for all clients connected to the WebSocket server.

-### PlayerDied
+### playerDie *(PlayerDied)*
-This fires whenever the player dies.
+Fires whenever the player dies.
+- This only works for all clients connected to the WebSocket server.

-### PlayerBounced
+### playerBounce *(PlayerBounced)*
-This fires whenever the player bounces on a slime block, bed, or any other bouncy block.
+Fires whenever the player bounces on a slime block, bed, or any other bouncy block.
+- This only works for all clients connected to the WebSocket server.

-### EntitySpawned
+### entitySpawn *(EntitySpawned)*
-This fires whenever you spawn something, via spawn egg or command.
+Fires whenever you spawn something, via spawn egg or command.
+- This only works for all clients connected to the WebSocket server.

-### ItemUsed
+### itemCompleteUse *(ItemUsed)*
-This fires whenever you finish using an item.
+Fires whenever you finish using an item.
+- This only works for all clients connected to the WebSocket server.

-### ItemInteracted
+### itemUse *(ItemInteracted)*
-This fires whenever either right-click with an item, place it's block, or begin/finish using that item.
+Fires whenever either right-click with an item, place it's block, or begin/finish using that item.
+- This only works for all clients connected to the WebSocket server.

-### ItemEquipped
+### playerEquipItem *(ItemEquipped)*
-This fires whenever you equip an item.
+Fires whenever you equip an item.
 - Unless the item being equipped is a Shield, putting the item into the equip slot through the inventory will not work.
 - You need to use the right-click equip feature.
+- This only works for all clients connected to the WebSocket server.

-### ItemAcquired
+### playerAcquireItem *(ItemAcquired)*
-This fires whenever you pick up an item.
+Fires whenever you pick up an item.
+- This only works for all clients connected to the WebSocket server.

-### ItemDropped
+### playerDropItem *(ItemDropped)*
-This fires whenever you drop an item.
+Fires whenever you drop an item.
+- This only works for all clients connected to the WebSocket server.

-### ItemSmelted
+### playerAcquireSmeltedItem *(ItemSmelted)*
-This fires whenever you grab a cooked item out of a furnace.
+Fires whenever you grab a cooked item out of a furnace.
+- This only works for all clients connected to the WebSocket server.

-### ItemCrafted
+### playerCraftItem *(ItemCrafted)*
-This fires whenever you craft something.
+Fires whenever you craft something.
+- This only works for all clients connected to the WebSocket server.

-### BlockPlaced
+### playerPlaceBlock *(BlockPlaced)*
-This fires whenever you place a block.
+Fires whenever you place a block.
+- This only works for all clients connected to the WebSocket server.

-### BlockBroken
+### playerBreakBlock *(BlockBroken)*
-This fires whenever you break a block.
+Fires whenever you break a block.
+- This only works for all clients connected to the WebSocket server.

-### MobKilled
+### playerKillEntity *(MobKilled)*
-This fires whenever you kill a mob.
+Fires whenever you kill a mob.
+- This only works for all clients connected to the WebSocket server.

-### MobInteracted
+### playerInteractWithEntity *(MobInteracted)*
-This fires whenever you interact with a mob. (unless it has no interact function)
+Fires whenever you interact with a mob. (unless it has no interact function)
+- This only works for all clients connected to the WebSocket server.

+### targetBlockHit *(TargetBlockHit)*
+Fires whenever you activate a target block.
+- This only works for all clients connected to the WebSocket server.

 # Purposes
 These are all of the values that `messagePurpose` can have (or at least all of the ones that i've found).